SandervanDeurzenStudent/VideoCloud_Portofolio/Portofolio/README.md

 ## 3. Agile Method

+**_ Clarification:_**
+**_Choose :You are aware of the most popular agile methods and their underlying agile principles.
+Your choice of a method is motivated and based on well-defined selection criteria and context analyses.**_

 ***"Agile methods or Agile processes generally promote a disciplined project management process that encourages frequent inspection and adaptation, a leadership philosophy that encourages teamwork, self-organization and accountability, a set of engineering best practices intended to allow for rapid delivery of high-quality software, and a business approach that aligns development with customer needs and company goals."*** https://www.cprime.com/resources/what-is-agile-what-is-scrum/#:~:text=Agile%20methods%20or%20Agile%20processes,rapid%20delivery%20of%20high%2Dquality